Getting to Know Your Neighborhood: Central Square

 524 Massachusetts Ave.

+Live jazz, sushi, and a menu featuring Japanese, Thai, Chinese, and Vietnamese cuisines are what you’ll find when you stop by Mad Monkfish (its name is inspired by jazz great Thelonious Monk).
 This sushi spot has a massive menu to please even the pickiest of eaters.
-Choose from a wide variety of items, like vegetable and seafood rolls (salmon, tuna, grilled eel); seafood, beef, and pork entrees; and salads, noodle dishes, and more.
-The fairy-tale rolls are a standout: the Sleeping Beauty Roll ($18.95/10 pieces) is white tuna, crushed pineapple, and tempura flakes, wrapped in yellow soy paper and sushi rice, and draped with salmon, sliced ripe mango, and drizzled with a refreshing pineapple-lime mayo.
-The restaurant features live jazz music Friday through Sunday.
+Choose from a wide variety of items, like vegetable and seafood rolls (salmon, tuna, grilled eel, shrimp, and various fish); seafood, beef, and pork entrees; and salads, noodle dishes, and more.
+The fairy-tale rolls are a standout: the Sleeping Beauty Roll (10 pieces for $26) features yellowtail tuna, crushed pineapple, and tempura flakes, wrapped in yellow soy paper and sushi rice, and draped with salmon, sliced ripe mango, and drizzled with a refreshing pineapple lime mayo.
+The restaurant features live jazz music Thursday through Sunday.

 Dance Complex